Shad Thames Property Guide

 Transport Information

-Shad Thames is located in an area with excellent transport connections, including Underground and Overground stations, as well as numerous bus routes.
+Shad Thames is in an area with excellent transport connections, including Underground and Overground stations and numerous bus routes.

 Underground: